faizkhan12/Guide-Sheet-for-jitsi-setup-with-jwt-token-authentication/Ubuntu 20.04 lts.md

 ```bash
 systemctl restart nginx prosody jicofo jitsi-videobridge2
 ```
 And you are set.
 Now when you hit to your domain and create the room, it will ask for the authentication.
-Once authenticated you will be given as a moderator.
+Once authenticated you will be given the role of a moderator.
 In order to obtain jwt token:
 ```
 1. go to jwt.io
 2.Paste this in Payload section